 I hope you found this article useful.
 Hopefully you gained some insight into the productivity apps that I use as a gamer.

-If you enjoyed this post, I highly recommend taking a look at: How to Easily Manage your gaming backlog using Trello
+If you enjoyed this post on productivity apps for gamers, I highly recommend taking a look at: How to Easily Manage your gaming backlog using Trello

 Prefer to listen?